25Ericcheong/node-fundamentals/README.md

 ### Difference between Development and Production

-- Either include in shell configuration or prepreending it to application initialization command eg. `NODE_ENV=production node app.js`.
+- Either include in shell configuration or prepending it to application initialization command eg. `NODE_ENV=production node app.js`.
 - Production ensures logging is kept to minimum (essential level) and more caching level take place to optimize performance.
-- Example of including coditional statements for different input commands
+- Example of including conditional statements for different input commands

   ```
   if (process.env.NODE_ENV === 'development') {